SvenGroot/Ookii.CommandLine/docs/Migrating.md

     [`KeyConverterAttribute`][] and [`ValueConverterAttribute`][] respectively
 - Constructor parameters can no longer be used to define command line arguments.
 Instead, all arguments must be defined using properties.
-- The [`CommandManager`][], when using an assembly that is not the calling assembly, will only use public command classes, where before it would also use internal ones.
-This is to better respect access modifiers, and to make sure generated and reflection-based command managers behave the same.
 - `ParseOptions.ArgumentNameComparer` and `CommandOptions.CommandNameComparer` have been replaced by
   [`ArgumentNameComparison`][ArgumentNameComparison_1] and [`CommandNameComparison`][] respectively, both now taking a [`StringComparison`][] value instead of an [`IComparer<string>`][].